-It’s apt that our family business was initiated by a family drama.
+It’s apt that my business was initiated by a family drama.
 Not a big one nor even an unusual one.
-With two young children and two careers, we are used to juggling.
-No problem – we enjoy being busy and living at pace.
-We coped with the minor challenges that this lifestyle presents, one way or another.
+With two young children I’m used to juggling.
+No problem – I enjoy being busy and living at pace.
+I coped with the minor challenges that this lifestyle presents, one way or another.
 Then one week, all minor setbacks collided.
-We had ill children, ill parents and two seemingly unbreakable work commitments.
+I had ill children, ill parents and two seemingly unbreakable work commitments.

-Of course we sorted everything out, but it did prompt one of ‘those’ discussions about balancing work with family life.
+Of course everything got sorted out, t it did prompt one of ‘those’ discussions about balancing work with family life.

-We are a wife and husband team, Nic Williams and Mike Magee.
-Between us we have enjoyed multiple careers including picking fruit, washing up in a very posh restaurant, practising law as a barrister, teaching English, running a women’s refuge and running a business consultancy.
-Of course our most important job is bringing up two wonderful children, Harry 12 and Julia 5, and doing all this with love and humour (most of the time).
+I’m Nic Williams and have enjoyed multiple careers including picking fruit, washing up in a very posh restaurant, teaching English, running a women’s refuge and running a business consultancy.
+Of course my most important job is bringing up two wonderful children, Harry 12 and Julia 5, and doing all this with love and humour (most of the time).

-We are passionate about providing the right stimulation and atmosphere at home to let children be their glorious best.
-We believe that having a special space is crucial to enable children to grow and flourish.
+I am passionate about providing the right stimulation and atmosphere at home to let children be their glorious best.
+I believe that having a special space is crucial to enable children to grow and flourish.

-We believe in the power of imagination and childhood.
-We believe that children should be independent, curious and take risks without too many rules, structure or supervision.
-We love free-range children rather than battery-driven, computer-operated ones.
+I believe in the power of imagination and childhood.
+I believe that children should be independent, curious and take risks without too many rules, structure or supervision.
+I love free-range children rather than battery-driven, computer-operated ones.

 My Own Den has five key values; be smart, be kind, be approachable, be individual and, last but not least, be fun.